ChrstphrHll/npc_gen/students/Barak Felaern.md

 ---
 ### Description
 - 2nd year Kenku Monk in Fiesn
-- striped, Hazel eyes, and Dark Blue skin
+- ruffled, Hazel eyes, and Dark Blue skin
 - Is Playful and Noncommittal, and has Order as their ideal

 ### Organizations